 Your kitchen is the workhorse of the home, and the items you store in it — serving pieces, utensils, and all that cookware — are among the toughest items in the whole place because they have to stand up to daily use.

-And even though these items are super-durable, if you store them incorrectly, you could potentially damage them (or, at the very least, waste space you could be using for something else).
+And even though these items are usually pretty durable, if you store them incorrectly, you could potentially damage them (or, at the very least, waste space you could be using for something else).

 Here are five kitchen items you may be storing the wrong way.

 If you, like me, throw your knives into a utensil drawer, you're doing it wrong!
 First of all, it's kind of dangerous, because you can cut yourself sticking your hand into a tangled pile of knife blades.
 But it's also bad for your knives!
 Every time a blade hits something that's not food — like another knife blade or even the edge of a knife block — it can nick it up.
-Instead, store them along magnetic strips, inside drawer inserts, or by carefully inserting them into a knife block.
+Instead, store them along a magnetic strip.

 2. Cookie sheets